 After playing in the woods and getting covered in dirt or sand, your child is going to need a shower.
 You can bring a portable bathtub and of course, baby soap and shampoo.
 Some people even bring a portable shower head.

 They’re not going to be able to withstand a long distance hike up the mountain.
 You’re going to need to bring a baby carrier with you for hiking.
 Make sure your carrier will be able to withstand long distance hikes.
+Also read our review of the top hiking strollers for kids for more information.

 After your child has been running around the woods for hours, they’re going to want to lay low a bit.
 Plus, you’ll want to make sure they have toys so that you’re not also chasing after them all day.
 Bring their favorite toys with them and a waterproof blanket to act as a play area.